DQL¶

 JSON Field Extraction¶

-When data fields contain JSON-formatted content, a subset of JSON Path syntax can be used to extract data from internal fields.
+When data fields contain content in JSON format, a subset of JSON Path syntax can be used to extract data from internal fields.

 Basic Syntax¶